 - Opposing the Weakening of Fuel Economy Standards: Under the Trump Administration, EPA and the National Highway Transportation Safety Administration (NHTSA) significantly weakened fuel economy standards and greenhouse gas emissions standards for passenger cars and light trucks between 2021 and 2026.
 In January 2021, the Clinic filed an amicus brief on behalf of a group of eminent climate scientists and economists, arguing that the EPA and NHTSA, in promulgating the SAFE Rule, ignored decades of science and their own conclusions regarding the perils of climate change, as well as the significant role that the transportation sector plays in U.S. emissions and global warming.

 - Mercury and Air Toxics Standards: The Clinic has worked for several years with a group of scientists to submit comment letters and amicus briefs supporting the regulation of hazardous air pollutant emissions from coal-fired power plants.
-This spring, we working on a comment letter on EPA’s latest proposal.
+In the spring of 2022, we submitted a comment letter on EPA’s latest proposal.

 - National Environmental Policy Act (NEPA): In November 2020, the Clinic filed an amicus brief on behalf of three senior members of Congress in a case challenging the Council on Environmental Quality’s (CEQ) revisions to its regulations implementing the National Environmental Policy Act (NEPA).
 The Clinic’s brief argued that the CEQ revisions were inconsistent with Congress’ intent in enacting NEPA, and that the regulations would significantly weaken the effectiveness of the NEPA process by lessening the frequency and scope of NEPA analyses, reducing public involvement, and limiting judicial review.
 The Clinic also filed an amicus brief in February 2021 in a suit claiming that the U.S. Army Corps of Engineers failed to conduct a proper NEPA analysis of environmental harms caused by a proposed transmission line bringing power from Canada to New England.